Skip Nav Destination

 Published: 12 September 2012

-...
-STAT3α, gene knockout studies have revealed that both forms play critical roles.
+... of STAT3α, gene knockout studies have revealed that both forms play critical roles.
 We have expressed STAT3α and STAT3β at comparable levels to facilitate a direct comparison of their functional effects, and have shown their different cytokine-stimulated kinetics of phosphorylation and nuclear translocation...

 Includes: Supplementary data